 Representative Period of Earnings

-The family law court has discretion in determining what period of time to look to in establishing each party's earnings.
+The divorce court has discretion in determining what period of time to look to in establishing each party's earnings.
 However, the discretion must result in the selection of a period of time that is reasonable and reflects a representative period of time (IRMO Riddle).

-The divorce court may impute income to assets.
+The divorce court may impute income on assets of either party.

 A court may impute earnings on the payee spouse's share of community property (IRMO Martin).